-Recently, I found out, the old-fashioned way – from my mum – that the pandemic had claimed another victim.
-After almost half a century of selling books, newspapers, magazines, stationery, and all manner of odds and sods in a small neighbourhood in Malaysia, Ariff Store was closing down.
-For good.
+Recently, I got to know from my mum that Ariff Store was closing down.
+After almost half a century of selling books, newspapers, magazines, stationery, and all manner of odds and sods in a small neighbourhood in Malaysia – my home – it was was closing down for good.

-The rules back then were pretty simple too.
-For example.
-Rule One: if you ran fast enough, you represented your school in the 100 meters.
-Rule Two: if you stopped watching tv and listening to Casey Kasem’s American Top Forty and worked like a demon, you aced your exams.
-Rule Three: if you liked to argue (and you had a crush on the opposing school’s dreamy first speaker, and yes, this was me), you joined the debating team.
-Rule Four: if you were bosomy and went braless to school, you became infamous in the neighbouring boys’ school, and the most whispered about in your own (and no, this was not me).
+The rules back then were pretty simple.
+Rule 1: If you ran fast enough, you represented your school in the 100 meters.
+Rule 2: If you stopped watching TV and listening to Casey Kasem’s American Top Forty, and worked like a demon – you aced your exams.
+Rule 3: If you liked to argue and had a crush on the opposing school’s dreamy first speaker, you joined the debating team.
+Rule 4: If you were bosomy and went braless to school, you became infamous in the neighbouring boys’ school, and the most whispered about in your own.
+Like I said, simple!

-My parents had scrimped and saved for as long as I could remember so that I could pursue one of the Holy Triumvirate of Professions: medicine, law or accounting.
-I had known for some time that my options for study in a local university were limited regardless of the number of A’s that I collected (and I managed a decent few, because, well, see above Rule Two).
-Nevertheless, life as I knew it came to a screeching halt at the end of secondary school.
-It was a rude awakening.
-I left my family, my friends, and my country for higher education overseas.
+Or maybe not.
+For as long as I could remember, my parents had scrimped and saved so that I could pursue one of the Holy Triumvirate of professions: medicine, law or accounting.
+I knew that my options to study in a local university were limited regardless of the number of A’s I collected (and I managed a decent few, because, well, see above Rule 2).
+So, when the time came, life as I knew it came to a screeching halt at the end of secondary school.
+I left my family, friends, and country for higher education overseas.
 In those pre-Internet, coin phone days, it was very much a journey into the mists.
 I was terrified.

 Poor planning on my part left me with a law degree that was not recognised in Malaysia, and massive accumulated student debt extended my voluntary exile as I chased promising opportunity after opportunity in foreign lands.
 Fast forward to three decades later.
-All these years, I had lived, worked and raised children outside of Malaysia; in Japan, Canada, England, and Hong Kong.
-Compared to my 18-year-old self, I had become tougher, more thoughtful, less forgiving, more aware, less fearful, more compassionate, and less selfish.
+All these years, I have lived, worked and raised children outside of Malaysia – in Japan, Canada, England, and Hong Kong.
+Compared to my 18-year-old self, I have become tougher, more thoughtful, less forgiving, more aware, less fearful, more compassionate, and less selfish.

-The grown-up landscape was different too, and the rules had changed.
-Love was not always unconditional, family and friends were often too far away, working like a demon didn’t guarantee success, and your skin colour and gender said more about you to the world than your own tongue.
-If you wanted to get that job, you had to be able to hold your drink.
-If you wanted to close that deal, you had to play golf.
-If you wanted to be taken seriously, you had to “grow balls” and act like a man.
-If you wanted your kids to succeed, you had to be a Tiger Mom.
-If you wanted to have it all, you had to lean in.
-Whether you followed these rules or not, the world was and continues to be, an exhausting place.
+The grown-up landscape is different too, and the rules have changed.
+Love is not always unconditional; family and friends are often too far away; working like a demon doesn’t guarantee success; and your skin colour and gender say more about you to the world than your own tongue.
+If you want to get that job, you have to be able to hold your drink.
+If you want to close that deal, you have to play golf.
+If you want to be taken seriously, you have to “grow balls” and act like a man.
+If you want your kids to succeed, you have to be a Tiger Mom.
+If you want to have it all, you have to lean in.
+Whether you follow these rules or not, the world is and continues to be, an exhausting place.

-So, each year, at least once a year (at least until the pandemic hit), I make a pilgrimage to Malaysia, the country of my childhood, and the only place that I can truly call home.
+So, each year, at least once a year, I make a pilgrimage to Malaysia, the country of my childhood, and the only place that I truly call home.
 The Japanese have a word for it: satogaeri.
 “Returning to the family home.”
 Thankfully, my constellation is still largely intact.
 My parents continue to love me unconditionally, and I do test them occasionally to check that this is still the case.
 They are still there: my extended family, my best friends, even the few beloved teachers with whom I keep in regular touch.
-The Indian kacang putih seller affectionately known as Wong Fei Hung, now corpulent and rheumy-eyed, chatters away in Cantonese as he sets up his cart outside the Ipoh Garden Maybank, as he has done for over 30 years.
+The Indian kacang putih seller, now corpulent and rheumy-eyed, chatters away in Cantonese as he sets up his cart outside the Ipoh Garden Maybank like he has for over 30 years.
 My convent school still stands, proudly cracked and crumbling, next to a sprawling mall, and the feet of chattering schoolgirls run up and down its stairs, their voices echoing in the halls.
 Ipoh still has the best hor fun in Malaysia.

 It helps that I’ve never worked in Malaysia, never adulted in this Neverland of mine.
 I can ignore the political circus and other systemic dysfunctions that have mired the country for decades, and, with just a hint of guilt, don rose-coloured glasses for the few weeks that I spend there, every year.
 “This land, so beautiful,” as Francesca Peter once sang, is the only place where I can retrace the steps I once made when my feet were light and unburdened, where I can attempt to reclaim some of the guileless wonders of my younger self.